telerik/winforms-docs/richtexteditor/import-export/docx/docxformatprovider.md

 __DocxFormatProvider__ makes it easy to import and export **RadRichTextEditor** to/from DOCX format, preserving the entire document structure and formatting.

-All you have to do in order to use DocxFormatProvider is to add references to the assemblies listed below:
+All you have to do in order to use DocxFormatProvider is to reference the **Telerik.WinControls.RichTextEditor.dll** assembly and add the following namespace:

-* __Telerik.Windows.Documents.FormatProviders.OpenXml.dll__
-* __Telerik.Windows.Zip.dll__
+* __Telerik.Windows.Documents.FormatProviders.OpenXml__

 ## Import
 In order to import a __.docx__ file, you need to use the Import() method of DocxFormatProvider.
 The code example shows how to use __DocxFormatProvider__ to import a Docx document from a file.